Cornwall Minerals Railway: Newquay station and main line improvements

 In connection with the building of the Truro line, the opportunity was taken to substantially enlarge and modernise the Newquay station, to accommodate the additional traffic.
 It was ready for the opening of the new line from Truro, and from May 1906 through carriages were worked to Newquay from London via Luxulyan.
 This was to encourage the development of the seaside holiday trade, which increased considerably in the following decades.

 In turn this required improvements to the main line from Par: in 1921 the line was doubled between St Dennis Junction to Tregoss Moor.
 Goonbarrow to Bugle was doubled in 1930.

 Since 1948

-At the beginning of 1948, the main line railways of Great Britain were nationalised, under the Transport Act 1947.
+At the beginning of 1948, the main line railways of Great Britain were nationalised, under the Transport Act 1947 (10 & 11 Geo.
+6. c.
+49).

 In the following years, the use of Fowey Harbour declined somewhat, and some jetties were closed.
 In January 1965 the passenger service between Lostwithiel and Fowey was closed.